Compagnie d'ordonnance: History

 The lance further contained two archers, who were at first considered mounted infantrymen, provided with horses for mobility alone, but not for battlefield operations.
 Some were apparently equipped with bows and arrows, others with crossbows, and all also carried swords or axes and some armour, if usually less than the man-at-arms and the squire.
 As time went on, their role became increasingly difficult to distinguish from that of the other two combat soldiers.
-By the time of King Charles VIII's invasion of Italy, the 'archers' had apparently evolved into armoured lancers.
+Archers of the Ordonnances officially became armed with the lance in Henri II's ordinance in 1549.
 In his famous Commentaires, the sixteenth-century soldier Blaise de Monluc noted that he had joined the army as an archer in the compagnies about 1521, but "since then everything had become degraded," and the old standards no longer applied.
 Monluc wrote his Commentaires in semi-retirement in the late 1560s, more than a century after the institution was created, so his assessment may well have been correct.
 Initially though, the archers also shared the support and assistance of their own page or valet de guerre, whose role was to provide them with the same assistance as the other such individual provided to the man-at-arms and squire.